-Belvedere International School was founded in September 2018, in Hili area of Al Ain.
-The vision of the school is to provide students with an excellent education and a foundation of knowledge in which to grow and learn, think and solve in a global society.
+Belvedere International School was founded in the September of 2018, in the Hili area of Al Ain.
+The vision of the school is to provide students with an excellent education and a foundation of knowledge in which to grow and learn, celebrate their successes and think and solve in a global society.

 Al Ain is a unique cultural oasis with over 5,000 years of history.
 It is referred to as “The Garden City” due to its abundance of vegetation and greenery, city oases, parks, tree-lined avenues and decorative roundabouts.
 The all year round sunshine also provides a distinctive desert culture not seen anywhere else in the world.
 The city has a hot desert climate featuring extremely hot summers and comfortable warm winters.

 It is the largest inland city in the UAE and is located in the emirate of Abu Dhabi.
 It is close to the border with Oman, and adjacent to the town of Al Buraimi located in Oman.
 It is a 50-minute drive by highway to Dubai, and a one hour minute drive to Abu Dhabi.

 The ecologically important Jebel Hafeet (Mount Hafeet), is considered one of the monuments of Al-Ain, lying just to the southeast and rising to 1,100–1,300 m (3,600–4,300 feet) in elevation.
 Due to its winding road and stunning views, it is considered one of the top ten drives in the world.